skyfe79/Awesome/README.md

 - [SVEVideoUI](https://github.com/SergioEstevao/SVEVideoUI) - A video component for SwiftUI
 - [fluxus](https://github.com/johnsusek/fluxus) - Flux for SwiftUI, inspired by Vuex
 - [SwiftUIDragDrop](https://github.com/brunogb/SwiftUIDragDrop) - SwiftUI support for drag and drop on iOS
-- [LNPopupUI](https://github.com/LeoNatan/LNPopupUI) - A SwiftUI-friendly API for the LNPopupController framework
+- [LNPopupUI](https://github.com/LeoNatan/LNPopupUI) - A SwiftUI library for presenting views as popups, much like the Apple Music and Podcasts apps.
 - [Parchment](https://github.com/rechsteiner/Parchment) - A paging view with a highly customizable menu ✨
 - [SwiftUIKitView](https://github.com/AvdLee/SwiftUIKitView) - Easily use UIKit views in your SwiftUI applications.
 Create Xcode Previews for UIView elements
 - [Grid](https://github.com/exyte/Grid) - The most powerful Grid container missed in SwiftUI